radumarias/ciphershell-kotlin/README.md

 The multiplatform project is developed mainly using IntelliJ Ultimate or JetBrains Fleet IDE.

-For Android development only, you can use Android Studio version Koala 2024.1.2.
+For Android development only, you can use Android Studio version Ladybug 2024.2.1.

 From the Android Studio main window menu, select `File> Open` and then point the explorer to the project' root directory.